-- 1. Have completed the Recommended Program, the Advanced/Distinguished Achievement Program or the foundation program with distinguished level of achievement; and - 2.
+- 1. Have completed the foundation program with the distinguished level of achievement; - 2.
 Have completed 19 credits before the first day of the school year in which graduation requirements are completed; and - 3.
-Beginning with students who graduate in 2016, a student must have been continuously enrolled in the same high school for the entire two years preceding graduation.
+Have been continuously enrolled in the same District high School for the two years immediately preceding graduation.